OpenSourceEconomics/econ-project-templates/src/rationale.rst

 Bluish nodes are pure source files -- they do not depend on any other file and hence no arrow points towards any of them.
 In contrast, brownish nodes are targets, they are generated by the code.
 Some may serve as intermediate targets only -- e.g. there is not much you would want to do with the binary file of the simulated sample (*initial_locations.csv*) except for processing it further.

 In a first run, all targets have to be generated, of course.
 In later runs, a target only needs to be re-generated if one of its direct **dependencies** changes.
 E.g. when we make changes to *baseline.json*, we will need to build *schelling_baseline.pickle* and  *schelling_baseline.png* anew.
 Depending on whether *schelling_baseline.png* actually changes, we need to re-compile the pdf as well.
-We will dissect this example in more detail in the next section, the only important thing at this point is to understand the general idea.
+We will dissect this example in more detail in the next section.
+The only important thing at this point is to understand the general idea.

 Of course this is overkill for a textbook example -- we could easily keep the code closer together than this.
 But this strategy does not scale to serious papers with many different specifications.
 As a case in point, consider the DAG for an early version of :cite:`Gaudecker14`: